 As previously mentioned, compliance with the beneficiary notices for Part A residents is a mandated task under the new survey process.
 To assist both surveyors and SNF providers in understanding these requirements, CMS has developed a SNF Beneficiary Protection Notification Review Pathway.
 This Pathway also includes additional scenarios to demonstrate the notice requirements.

 According to the Pathway surveyors will be required to review 3 randomly selected residents from a list of Medicare Part A discharges within the past 6 months.
 The surveyor will then give the provider a Beneficiary Notice Checklist to complete for each of the 3 selected residents.

 To minimize the possibility of a F582 citation, now is the time to assess your understanding and compliance with these requirements and ensure your organization meets the May 7th, 2018 deadline to implement the new SNFABN.

-Join us for our webinar, The ABCs of ABNs, on April 18 as Ron Orth discusses the regulatory requirements and intent of Beneficiary Notes, as well as how they will be reviewed in the survey process.
+Listen to Ron Orth discussing the regulatory requirements and intent of Beneficiary Notes, as well as how they will be reviewed in the survey process.

 Posts By Topic